Efficient Policy Evaluation with Offline Data Informed Behavior Policy Design: Variance Reduction in Statistics

-If the sampling distribution $\mu$ is carefully designed, the variance of~\eqref{eq stats off-policy mc} can be smaller than that of~\eqref{eq stats on-policy mc}.
-This problem of searching for a variance reducing sampling distribution can be formulated as an optimization problem:
+If the sampling distribution $\mu$ is carefully designed, the variance can also be reduced.
+To adapt this idea for RL, we relax the condition \eqref{eq stats converage} in this section.
+We formulate this problem of searching a variance-reducing sampling distribution as an optimization problem:

 Here $\Lambda_+$ denotes the set of all the policies that give unbiased estimations, i.e.,